 It is the producers responsibility to ensure the NIP can be interpreted easily.
 FSANZ does not offer guidance, advice or a checking system to help comply with the Code.
-Choose a version of the ‘Nutrition Information Panel Templates for Australia and New Zealand’ provided for downloading that suits your product.
-If you need help with your nutrition analysis give me a call and I will recommend an affordable regulatory specialist.
+Simply choose a version of the ‘Nutrition Information Panel Templates’ that suits your product.

 ALL 3 EDITABLE NUTRITION LABEL TEMPLATES INCLUDE:

 Three files are provided for you to choose from.
 Two contain the standard’ information required.
 The first one is formatted for use in a very small spaces.
 It is 27.5 x 23.5 mm.
 The second is the for a regular size food label and is formatted at 42 x 34 mm.
 The third option includes some additional nutrient values which enable product label claims*.
 You can add or delete nutrients but the size for this one is 49 x 49 mm.